Whapi-Cloud/whatsapp-simple-php-bot/readme.md

 2. **Set Up Webhook URL**
    - Get a webhook URL to receive incoming messages.
 If you need help with setting up the webhook, refer to our knowledge base article [Where to Find the Webhook URL](https://support.whapi.cloud/help-desk/receiving/webhooks/where-to-find-the-webhook-url).
    - We recommend using a local environment for testing, such as **NGROK**, to expose a local server to the internet.
+1. **Download Ngrok** from the official website and extract it.
+2. Open the terminal and navigate to the folder where Ngrok is stored.
+3. Run `./ngrok http PORT_NUMBER`, replacing `PORT_NUMBER` with the port your Express server is running on locally.
+Now you should have a public URL that you can use as a URL for your webhook.
    - Set your webhook URL in the **channel settings** on the Whapi.Cloud dashboard.

 3. **Install Composer**